kundajelab/fastISM/README.md

 # Quickstart

 A Keras implementation for fast in-silico saturated mutagenesis (ISM) for convolution-based architectures.
-It speeds up ISM by only restricting computation to those regions of each layer that are affected by a mutation in the input.
+It speeds up ISM by 10x or more by restricting computation to those regions of each layer that are affected by a mutation in the input.

 ## Installation